 - The Three Little Pigs is translated into Spanish for a readers theater script of Los Tres Cochinitos

 - One of the obvious science connections is the engineering questions inherent in the little pigs’ housebuilding.
 SEDL has a clear and simple set up for a pigs’ house experiment.

 - Another science question brought up by the story is this: “Are wolves really big and bad?”
-Check out common questions about wolves at the Wolf Education Resource Center, and this Squidoo Lens for more fine links.
+Read an essay on the subject.
+Check out fun facts about wolves.

 - Hotchalk has an interesting idea about using two versions of the story to clarify the idea of voting on judicial matters.

 - Walt Disney made his classic cartoon version of the story during the Great Depression, with the intention of showing that a can-do attitude and hard work could “keep the wolf from the door.”
 Scholastic has a good study of the Great Depression.

 - EconEd considers a cost benefit analysis for the three little pigs.
 Older students might examine the British Petroleum “Three Little Pigs” inspired cost benefit analysis memo published by The Daily Beast.
 In the wake of the oil spill and its terrible costs, the 2002 memo seems fairly shocking.
 Yet all businesses — and perhaps all people — make cost benefit choices every day.
 This could make an excellent writing prompt.

 - It’s easy to find good photographs for a study of the Depression, because of the WPA photographers, but it could also be interesting to ask the students to bring in their own family photos from that era.
 Here are a couple of images from my state: